azwaans/GABIanalysis/README.md

 # GABIanalysis
-GESTALT Analysis using Bayesian Inference - Validation and analysis of dome stage stata
+GESTALT Analysis using Bayesian Inference - Validation and analysis of zebrafish dome stage data